we-taper/uwrapper/README.md

 **Solution**

 We create an equivalent relation between a folder and a profile file.
 The profile file conforms to unison's specification, and has a `.prf` extension.
 The profile file exists inside the folder.
 Besides the profile file, the folder stores the archive files corresponding to the profile file.
 - When the wrapper starts, it creates a clean `~/.unison` folder for both local and remote (if exists).
-Existing folders are renamed before and will be restored after the wrapper.
+Existing folders are renamed before for backup purposes.
+They will NOT be restored after the wrapper, because restoring them would make the program complicated, would encourage existing behaviour, and would bring complexity in maintenance.
 - When the wrapper starts, it populates `~/.unison` with the required profile file and archive files.
-When it ends, it moves those files back to the folder and clean up the temporary `~/.unison`.
+When it ends, it moves those files back to the folder and remove the temporary `~/.unison`.
 - The local archives are stored in the `local` sub-folder, remote ones in the `remote` sub-folder.

 The wrapper checks and records the following information:
 - the localhost name, and use `UNISONLOCALHOSTNAME` if available.
 - the remote hostname, and its `UNISONLOCALHOSTNAME` if available.

+# TODO

+- Check validity of path_spec for root.
+- Deal with Windows path (local)
+- Deal with Windows remote.

 # Appendix